pronovic/apologies/DEVELOPER.md

 ```

 The development environment (with the `run` script, etc.) expects a bash shell
 to be available.
-It seems to work fine with the standard Git bash.
+It works fine with the standard Git bash.

 ## Configure Poetry's Python Interpreter